 Last year, said County Attorney

-\$33.5 million.
+Steve Hirsch, the valuation was increased the valuation. \$33.5 million.
 That number determines how much one mill of property tax levy will bring in.
 Last year, said County Clerk Marilyn Horn, one mill brought in \$33,529.